November 18, 2024

 Most Millennials wonder where to open or keep their investment accounts.

-It’s understandable that you might gravitate toward every shiny, new financial tool at your disposal.
+Understandably, you might gravitate toward every shiny, new financial tool at your disposal.
 But that doesn’t mean you should rush into a new service or account when you receive an inheritance.

 So again, when you’re trying to figure out what to do with an inheritance, first pause.
 Take a breath.
 Then decide what type of professional help, if any, you need.
-You may indeed benefit from expertise, such as from an accountant or financial advisor.
+You may benefit from expertise, such as from an accountant or financial advisor.
 (And I’ll review those possibilities below.)

-In a Yahoo article, David DuFault, an attorney in North Carolina, advises, “If the inheritance you’re receiving is significant, the likelihood that your own children or family will inherit a larger amount could require additional documents, such as a trust, to control or protect them.”
+“If the inheritance you’re receiving is significant, the likelihood that your own children or family will inherit a larger amount could require additional documents, such as a trust, to control or protect them.”

 But let’s assume that these specific circumstances don’t apply to you.
 An inheritance still creates an excuse for you to plan an estate.